Bonga50/StudyTimeManagment_Web_Application/README.md

 ### Installation

 1. Clone this repository to your local machine or download the ZIP file and extract it.
+2. Make sure the data folder is also cloned or exits when u clone else it wont work this where the database is set.
+3. I have added a database script file if everything fails.

 ### Running the App